-East Renfrewshire Council will demonstrate our on-going commitment to improving local air quality throughout 2021/22 as the recovery from Coronavirus Pandemic permits, through developing partnerships between ERC services and with external organisations.
+East Renfrewshire Council will demonstrate our on-going commitment to improving local air quality throughout 2022/23, through developing partnerships between ERC services and with external organisations.
 This integrated partnership approach will help us to deliver beyond air quality compliance, to contribute to wider environmental and health benefits for our residents.